njam/cargomedia-website/_posts/2015-02-18-googleanalytics-user-tracking.markdown

 How does GA handle such server-side sent hits?
 To find out the details I went ahead and sent some *events* to the REST API:

 - Example6: This event sent a `uid` and a `cid` that were both also used to browse the site with normal `analytics.js`.
-- Example7: This event sent a `uid` that was used with browsing the site, but a `cid` that was *made up*.
+- Example7: This event sent a `uid` that was used while browsing the site, but a fake `cid` was sent.

 Both events were tracked properly, and assigned to the same user:
 ![GA Sessions](/img/posts/2015/ga-sessions-users.png)